Learning fit

 The guide keeps education visible without letting it dominate the whole pilot-facing identity of the site.

-It treats training as a narrower decision about fit, progression, support, and current confirmation.
+It treats learning as a narrower decision about level, supervision, progression, support, and current confirmation.

-It avoids promising one right school, one fixed path, or universal suitability for every learner.
+It avoids promising one right school, one fixed course, or universal suitability for every learner.

 The short answer